slsa-framework/slsa/docs/spec/v1.0/future-directions.md

 -   Pinned dependencies, which guarantee that each build runs on exactly the same set of inputs.
 -   Hermetic builds, which guarantee that no extraneous dependencies are used.
--   All dependencies listed in the provenance, which enables downstream platforms to recursively apply SLSA to dependencies.
+-   All dependencies listed in the provenance, which enables downstream verifiers to recursively apply SLSA to dependencies.
--   Reproducible builds, which enable other platforms to corroborate the provenance.
+-   Reproducible builds, which enable other build platforms to corroborate the provenance.

 </section>